Castux/code-club/anagrams/lua/README.md

 ## Algorithm

-Words are represented as sorted arrays of their characters codepoints.
+Words are represented as sorted arrays of their characters' codepoints.
 This allows checking if `a` is a subword of `b` in one pass.
 The function actually returns the difference `b-a` when it exists (all the letters of `b`, minus those of `a`).

 When loading the list of dictionary words, we sort it first according to decreasing length, and then lexicographically for equal lengths.

 Then at each step, filter the dictionary down to subwords of the current phrase.
-For each subword, recurse on the difference `phrase - subword`.
+For each subword, recurse on the difference `phrase - subword`, saving the subword on a stack.

-When the phrase has 0 characters, the current branch of subwords is a solution.
+When the phrase has 0 characters, the current stack of subwords is a solution.

 ## Improvement